ucberkeley-ee241b/ucberkeley-ee241b.github.io/README.md

 * **HSpice*** for transistor characterization
 * **Matlab*** for design analysis

 > Minimally, you will be using *'d software for EE241B ASIC labs and projects.
+If you're running into issues with the software required for this class, try consulting **[this page](http://inst.eecs.berkeley.edu/software.html)** for help on a given tool.

 Getting Access to EECS Compute Servers <a name="servers"></a>
 ===================